StevenBlack/vocab/million-dollar-words.md

 Incredibly abusive, obscenely nasty.
 Villains are guilty of scurrilous deeds.
 This is a good word to use when you need to yell at someone who's made you furious, as in: "I'm sick and tired of your scurrilous treatment of me and everyone else around you."
-Say SCUR-RIL'USS.

 ### sedulous
 Someone who is sedulous is diligent and persevering and never gives up the ship, such as the Terminator, or, on the brighter side, the pioneers who settled the West.
-It's pronounced SEJ-EH-LESS.

 ### self-consistency bias